cunniculus/FdF/README.md

 The main idea is to read a file with 3D coordinates and represent a model of the surface in ISOMETRIC PROJECTION.

-I shall try to add some cool transformations, like zoom in ou ou, translate, rotate, other projections, anad hopefully more.
+I shall try to add some cool transformations, like zoom in ou out, translate, rotate, another couple of projections, and hopefully more.

-The most challenging project so far.
-And certainly the most fun.
+Definitely the most challenging project so far.
+And certainly the most fun!!

 It is a work in progress... ;)